-Zalta has taught courses and faculty seminars at Stanford University, Rice University, the University of Salzburg, University of Auckland, University of Tasmania, University of Padua, University of Santiago de Compostela, and Ludwig-Maximilians Universität München (Munich Center for Mathematical Philosophy), and University of Stockholm.
-He has lectured in various universities around the world, including the United States, Canada, New Zealand, Australia, Great Britain, Germany, Austria, the Netherlands, France, Italy, Spain, Poland, Slovenia, Croatia, India, Peru, Brazil, Israel, China and Japan, and Sweden.
+Zalta has taught courses and faculty seminars at Stanford University, Rice University, the University of Salzburg, University of Auckland, University of Tasmania, University of Padua, University of Santiago de Compostela, and Ludwig-Maximilians Universität München (Munich Center for Mathematical Philosophy), University of Amsterdam (Institute for Logic, Language, and Computation), and University of Stockholm.
+He has lectured in universities in over 20 countries around the world.
 His other philosophical interests include: modal logic, formal semantics, contemporary analytic philosophy, and contemporary history of philosophy (Bolzano, Brentano, Frege, Meinong, Husserl, Russell, early Wittgenstein, Carnap, Quine).

 Zalta is also the Principal Editor of the Stanford Encyclopedia of Philosophy.